-In Fig. 4, the signal intensities of CW- and transient RS-EPRoC measurements are compared as a function of B_1 , demonstrating the saturation behavior of the BDPA-benzene complex observed via CW- and RS-EPRoC with rates of $\alpha =$ 80.4, 201.1, and 402.1 THz s-1.
+In Fig. 4, the signal intensities of CW- and transient RS-EPRoC measurements are compared as a function of B_1 , demonstrating the saturation behavior of the BDPA-benzene complex observed via CW- and RS-EPRoC with rates of $\alpha = 80.4 \text{ THz s}^{-1}$, 201.1 THz s-1 and 402.1 THz s-1.
 The CW- and RS-EPRoC signal increases with increasing B_1 , as expected, and saturation is observed at higher values of B_1 for RS- compared to CW-EPRoC experiments.
-Increasing α leads to a linear regime that extends over several tens of μT, thus allowing the use of B_1 values beyond the relaxation-determined limit.
-Though BDPA is considered rapidly relaxing (\sim ns), this sample was chosen to facilitate operation in the linear regime for both CW- and RS-EPRoC experiments (see Eqs.
-4 and 5).
-The minimum B_1 of the EPRoC is large enough to saturate many slowly relaxing radicals, distorting the line shape and thereby limiting quantitative analysis.
-Such samples with slow relaxation, such as single substitutional nitrogen centers (N{S}^{0}) in diamonds, a-Si : H, or N@C60 (Mitchell et al., 2013b; Möser et al., 2017), especially benefit from the RS technique due to the signal saturation that is observed at low MW powers when using CW methods.
+Increasing α leads to a linear regime that extends over several tens of μ T, thus allowing the use of B_1 values beyond the relaxation-determined limit.
+Samples with slow relaxation rates Though BDPA is considered rapidly relaxing (~ns), this sample was chosen to facilitate operation in the linear regime for both CW- and RS-EPRoC experiments (see Eq.
+(4) and (5)).
+The minimum B1 of the EPRoC is large enough to saturate many slowly relaxing radicals, distorting the lineshape and thereby limiting quantitative analysis.
+Such samples with slow relaxation, such as single substitutional nitrogen centres (N_S0) in diamonds, a-Si:H or N@C60 (Mitchell et al., 2013b; Möser et al., 2017), especially benefit from the RS technique due to the signal saturation that is observed at low MW powers when using CW methods.